-Eighth graders not proficient in math is the percentage of eighth-grade public school students who did not reach the proficient level in math as measured by the National Assessment of Educational Progress (NAEP).
-Public schools include charter schools and exclude Bureau of Indian Education schools and Department of Defense Education Activity schools.
+IN MATH is the percentage of eighth-grade public school students who did not reach the proficient level in math as measured by the National Assessment of Educational Progress.
+For this indicator, public schools include charter schools and exclude Bureau of Indian Education and Department of Defense Education Activity schools.